Association-for-the-Sake-of-Science/still-testing/README.md

   Warning: this bot is not so stable, please report any issues encounterd.
 Thank you :D

   - Aim: practice javascript and make a reliable and useful bot.
-  - Update: 23.7.2020: still testing is now opensorced!
+  - Update: 23.7.2020: still testing is now opensourced!

 # New Features!